RobinSergeant/J-ZX81/README.md

 of Java (SE 15).
 I had to make a few classes public as calling methods in non public classes via a public reference is no longer allowed, but surprisingly no other code changes were required.

-NB switching the emulation speed to "Full" no longer works properly, but everything is still fine at normal speed.
-My PC is obviously now a lot faster than the original dev machine!!!
-   I will investigate this and fix at some point.

-To try simply download and run the [jar](https://github.com/RobinSergeant/J-ZX81/raw/master/bin/J_ZX81.jar) file
+To try simply download and run the [jar](https://github.com/RobinSergeant/J-ZX81/releases/latest/download/J_ZX81.jar) file

 ## Quick start instructions